|Shopping cart is empty.|

 However - if you are encountering any problems with the gold plating on the terminals connecting the BECM and the GEMS the bit stream from the Mobi4 may not reach the GEMS or the OK from the GEMS may not reach the BECM.
 Refer to the intermittent non-start tab for terminals to treat.

-Install by-pass switches so that if trouble strikes you are prepared.
+Once the GEMS has been reprogrammed to no longer require a security code or a Mobi4 has been installed and a successful security relearn has been completed you can then install by-pass switches so that if BECM trouble strikes you are prepared.
 Connect an ON/OFF switch and a normally open push button between the wires as shown below.
 You will need to add two wires to the BECM.

 Solder the by-pass wires to the wires near the connectors and insulate the solder joins.
 Fit two long wires so that the switch and push button can be located near the front of the seat for easy access.